-- Note 1: If there are other reasons to keep the job in the 'pending-held' state, such as 'resources-are-not- - 2127 ready', the job remains in the 'pending-held' state.
-Thus the 'pending-held' state is not just for jobs that - 2128 have the 'job-hold-until' applied to them, but are for any reason to keep the job from being a candidate - for scheduling and processing, such as 'resources-are-not-ready'.
-See the "job-hold-until" attribute - 2130 (section 4.2.2). - 2131 Access Rights: The requesting user must either be the submitter of the job or an operator or administrator - of the Printer object.
-Otherwise, the IPP object MUST reject the operation and return: 'client-error- - 2133 forbidden', 'client-error-not-authenticated', or 'client-error-not-authorized' as appropriate. - 2134 The Release-Job Request and Release-Job Response have the same attribute groups and attributes as the - 2135 Cancel-Job operation (see section 3.3.3.1 and 3.3.3.2). - 2136 3.3.7 Restart-Job Operation - 2137 This OPTIONAL operation allows a client to restart a job that is retained in the queue after processing - 2138 has completed (see section 4.3.7.1).-As an implementation option, a job in the 'processing' and/or - 2139 'processing-stopped' states MAY be restarted. - The job is moved to the 'pending' job state and restarts at the beginning on the same IPP Printer object - with the same attribute values.
-The Job Description attributes that accumulate job progress, such as - "job-impressions-completed", "job-media-sheets-completed", and "job-k-octets-processed", MUST be - 2143 reset to 0 so that they give an accurate record of the job from its restart point.
-The job object MUST - continue to use the same "job-uri" and "job-id" attribute values. - Note: If in the future an operation is needed that does not reset the job progress attributes, then a new - operation will be defined which makes a copy of the job, assigns a new "job-uri" and "job-id" to the copy - and resets the job progress attributes in the new copy only. - 2148 The IPP object MUST accept or reject the request based on the job's current state, transition the job (or - 2149 new job, depending on implementation) to the indicated new state as follows:
+- Note 1: If there are other reasons to keep the job in the 'pending-held' state, such as 'resources-are-not- - ready', the job remains in the 'pending-held' state.
+Thus the 'pending-held' state is not just for jobs that - 2116 have the 'job-hold-until' applied to them, but are for any reason to keep the job from being a candidate - for scheduling and processing, such as 'resources-are-not-ready'.
+See the "job-hold-until" attribute - 2118 (section 4.2.2). - 2119 Access Rights: The requesting user must either be the submitter of the job or an operator or administrator - of the Printer object.
+Otherwise, the IPP object MUST reject the operation and return: 'client-error- - 2121 forbidden', 'client-error-not-authenticated', or 'client-error-not-authorized' as appropriate. - The Release-Job Request and Release-Job Response have the same attribute groups and attributes as the - Cancel-Job operation (see section 3.3.3.1 and 3.3.3.2). - 2124 3.3.7 Restart-Job Operation - 2125 This OPTIONAL operation allows a client to restart a job that is retained in the queue after processing - has completed (see section 4.3.7.1). - The job is moved to the 'pending' job state and restarts at the beginning on the same IPP Printer object - with the same attribute values.
+The Job Description attributes that accumulate job progress, such as - "job-impressions-completed", "job-media-sheets-completed", and "job-k-octets-processed", MUST be - reset to 0 so that they give an accurate record of the job from its restart point.
+The job object MUST - continue to use the same "job-uri" and "job-id" attribute values. - Note: If in the future an operation is needed that does not reset the job progress attributes, then a new - operation will be defined which makes a copy of the job, assigns a new "job-uri" and "job-id" to the copy - and resets the job progress attributes in the new copy only. - The IPP object MUST accept or reject the request based on the job's current state, transition the job to - 2136 the indicated new state as follows: